When planning an amazing wedding on a budget, opting to DIY anything and everything sounds like a great idea to save money.

 Do DIY your Decor and Centerpieces

-For example, if you have a beach themed wedding, it may be neat to pick up some wide vases or plastic fish bowls and fill it with store-bought sand and fake seashells.
+For example, if you have a beach themed wedding, it may be neat to pick up some wide vases or plastic fish bowls and fill it with sand and fake seashells.
 Couples have done everything from placing silk flowers in a mason jar with a colored ribbon tied neatly around it to using floating candles in tall vases.

 You can pick up silk flowers and vases from your local dollar store.
 If you choose to include fresh flowers, just know that you’ll probably spend a lot more when artificial flowers will just look as nice.